Andrew P. Citron

 E-mail citron@us.ibm.com

 Objective: Develop product software with a team of motivated people who share a common vision of the product.
 I like working with new technologies.
-In the 70's I implemented an operating system and a word processor; in the 80's communications protocols and distributed transaction processing systems; in the 90's multimedia, computer telephony, network computers, wireless Internet access for pervasive computing devices, Windows CE, Java and Linux; and now performance analysis and measurement for WebSphere-based products.
+In the 70's I implemented an operating system and a word processor; in the 80's communications protocols and distributed transaction processing systems; in the 90's, multimedia, computer telephony, network computers, wireless internet access for pervasive computing devices, Windows CE, Java and Linux; In my last position with IBM: performance analysis and measurement for WebSphere-based products.
+Some hot topics were big data, predictive analytics, internet security, test automation and continuous delivery.
+In my final year with IBM it was IBM’s strategic initiatives: Cloud, Analytics, Mobile, Security and Social.
+Since retiring I’ve taken on machine learning, chat-bots, artificial intelligence, internet security, internet of things, block chain and quantum computing.

 I'd like to use some of these skills: